 We must close by considering some of the difficulties presented by the concept of Proto-Tekuo.

-We cannot specify what sound changes occurred between PT and the oldest reconstructed languages.
+We cannot state for sure the exact sound changes between PT and the oldest reconstructed languages or the order in which they occurred.

 We cannot recover the original meanings of PT words.
 We have only the range of meanings presented by its oldest descendants.